-Cattail Cove offers a chance to get away and enjoy tranquility along Lake Havasu.
-The 45-mile-long lake creates a haven for water sports enthusiasts, who can boat on the blue waters, sail into quiet coves, or use personal watercraft or water ski out on the open lake.
+attail Cove offers a chance to get away and enjoy tranquility along Lake Havasu.
+The →45-mile-long lake creates a haven for water sports enthusiasts, who can boat on the blue waters, sail into quiet coves, or use personal watercraft or water ski out on the open lake.
 Kayaks are now available for rent at the park!
 Inquire at the ranger station.
 Anglers will enjoy fishing for small, largemouth and striped bass, channel and flathead catfish, bluegill and crappie.
 The park won the Bronze Award for Favorite Snowbird RV Park or Campground-Arizona in the 5th Annual Reader's Choice Awards presented by RVwest magazine.
 Camping is available, but if campgrounds are not your style and you have your own boat, motor out to a rustic campsite on the lake.
 The area surrounding the park is also a geologist's paradise.
 Rock, geodes, jasper, obsidian, turquoise, and agate can be found outside Lake Havasu City.

-The park is open year-round.
+The park is open year-round, with the ranger station open from 8 a.m. to 5 p.m.
 Park hours may change.
 Check AZStateParks.com before your visit.
 The park is located 15 miles south of Lake Havasu City on Highway 95, Lake Havasu City, AZ 86405; (928) 855-1223.